bryanmylee/simple-extension/README.md

 Launch Safari, and enable `Develop > Allow Unsigned Extensions`.

+Build the project, then run `npm run gen:safari`.

-Open the `./safari/` project in Xcode and build the application.
+Open the generated `./safari/` project in Xcode and build the application.
 Then, run the application and enable the extension in Safari preferences.